 The Living Church of God offers a variety of free publications including a Bible Study Course, booklets and the Tomorrow's World magazine.

-The following booklets may help you to better understand God's plans for you and the world.
-To request your free literature, please refer to the next page for the address nearest you, or order online at TomorrowsWorld.org.
+The following booklets may help you to better understand God's plan for you and the world.
+To request your free literature, please order online at TomorrowsWorld.org, or contact the Regional Office nearest you.